DARSANDEV/StreakAuto/README.md

-Chrome Extention to Automate Streak trading
+POC Chrome extension for automating strategies on the Streak platform.
+Note: Work in progress — not functional yet.